 Tools to improve

-Working-age adults, who receive financial Crisis Assistance from The Cooperative Ministry, have histories of stable employment and housing and show interest in self-improvement will be invited to complete the Consumer Financial Protection Bureau's (CFPB) Financial Well-Being Questionnaire to establish participation in the Financial Empowerment Program.
+Working-age adults, who receive financial assistance from The Cooperative Ministry, have histories of stable employment and housing, and show interest in self-improvement will be invited to complete the Consumer Financial Protection Bureau's (CFPB) Financial Well-Being Questionnaire to establish participation in the Financial Empowerment Program.

 The program will match participants with a Financial Health Coach certified by the National Association of Certified Credit Counselors.